Stonesfield, St James the Great Church

 Bladon Church & Churchill's Grave - 3.7 miles (Historic Church)

-Nearest Accommodation to Stonesfield, St James the Great Church:
+Nearest Holiday Cottages to Stonesfield, St James the Great Church: